 MyCarCheck – Feel Secure with Full History Checks

 If you’re concerned about a car’s write-off history, mycarcheck gather data from the police, DVLA, insurers, and finance houses.
 They offer comprehensive information on every UK vehicle.
 It operates for major companies such as CompareTheMarket, Go-Compare, and Tesco.
-Visit their to learn more about the changes to write-off categories and to get a full history of any potential automotive investments before you buy.
+Visit their vehicle check website to learn more about the changes to write-off categories and to get a full history of any potential automotive investments before you buy.